Skip to content

 1. Customise your theme settings (colours and fonts).

-Let's hop back to the contents tab and click on Design in the left sidebar, and then click on Edit theme settings.
-This is going to open up your theme preview or theme editor.
-In the centre here, you'll see the preview of the theme you're working with.
 You can toggle between the different templates in the theme up top, with the dropdown menu next to View on.
-If we want to look at how our theme is going to appear on the About Page, we can switch over to that.
+If we want to see how our theme will appear on the About Page, we can switch over to that.
 As you make changes, they will propagate across all of these templates.
 Let’s hop back to the Home page since that's the one we’re going to be working on today.

 We want to change the colours first.
 This orange is not really working for our plant website, so under the Colors dropdown menu, let’s click on that.
 We’re going to change our primary colour to this nice green – now that looks a lot better.
 We’ll change our secondary colour to a dark grey, and then for the body background colour, we want this to be sort of a fun whimsical website, so we want to make this a nice light pink.

 As you can see, if you scroll down the previewer, all these changes are being automatically applied.
 I'm liking how those colours are looking, but we’re not really liking this font.
 It's bit too bold, too graphic, and we want to change that to something a little bit more in our company's branding.
-Under the Fonts dropdown, click on the little arrow to open that up.
-We’re going to change the primary font to Open Sans – this is a Google font.
-We’ll change the weight to Light.

 Next, we’ll change the secondary font to a nice serif font.
 Your changes will be saved automatically, but you can also click the Apply changes button if you want to do that.
 When you're done, select Publish in the upper right corner.
 This is going to publish to 18 assets, every asset that's included our theme.
 We’re happy with that, so we’ll click Publish and return to page editor.